Specialist Dementia Care Program (SDCP)

 Future funding rounds for the SDCP are expected over the next two years with approved residential aged care providers invited to apply.
 Further details on the grant and application process can be found by searching Specialist Dementia Care Program GO5304 on GrantConnect.

-Register on GrantConnect for automatic emails about new SDCP grant opportunities.
+Register on GrantConnect to receive automatic emails about new SDCP grant opportunities.

 Who we work with